liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/busqueda/busqueda.md

 Unfortunely, the credentials for the root user in the msql database are not same as the root credentials for the user on the machine.

-However when we go back to the `http://gitea.searcher.htb` and login with the Administrator, we find that we are successful!
+However when we go back to the `http://gitea.searcher.htb` and login with the Administrator, we find that we are successful with the standard mysql password!
 ![6](assets/6.png)

 When we navigate to the Administrators profile, we find an interesting repo named scripts.
 The scripts repo contains all the scripts that are owned by root on the machine and are located in `/opt/scripts`.